 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The following methods and assumptions were used by the Company to measure or disclose the fair values of financial assets and financial liabilities:
+The following methods and assumptions were used by the Group to measure or disclose the fair values of financial assets and financial liabilities:

-- (a) The carrying amount of cash and cash equivalents, accounts receivable (including due from related parties), accounts payable (including payables to related parties), and other current liabilities approximate their fair value due to their short maturities. - (b) For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates and bonds etc.). - (c) Fair value of bank loans is determined based on the counterparty prices or valuation method.
-The valuation method uses DCF method as a basis, and the assumptions such as the interest rate and discount rate are primarily based on relevant information of similar instrument (such as yield curves published by the Taipei Exchange, average prices for Fixed Rate Commercial Paper published by Reuters and credit risk, etc.)
+- a.
+The carrying amount of cash and cash equivalents, accounts receivable (including due from related parties), accounts payable (including payables to related parties), and other current liabilities approximate their fair value due to their short maturities. - b.
+For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates and bonds etc.). - c.
+Fair value of debt instruments without market quotations, bank loans and other noncurrent liabilities are determined based on the counterparty prices or valuation method.
+The valuation method uses DCF method as a basis, and the assumptions such as the interest rate and discount rate are primarily based on relevant information of similar instrument (such as yield curves published by the Taipei Exchange, average prices for Fixed Rate Commercial Paper published by Reuters and credit risk, etc.).